Unit 1 - Practice Quiz

 histogram equalization and specification Easy

-A. The size of the image file in kilobytes
+A. The physical dimensions of the image in pixels

 B. The frequency distribution of pixel intensity values across the image